AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 * `aalto.fi <http://aalto.fi>`__ is the normal homepage, but doesn't
   have much practical information for researchers.
+* `it.aalto.fi <https://it.aalto.fi>`__ is a new location for IT
+  instructions, and somewhat replaces the old IT instructions on inside.aalto.fi and into.aalto.fi.
+It is still under active development.
+These generally relate to how to do a specific task - but not necessarily what is the best thing to do.
 * `inside.aalto.fi <https://inside.aalto.fi>`__ is the typical
   "official" staff documentation area, where most service units have their homepages.
 This is perhaps the most important place to look,